 for a better deal.
 If you're paying too much, perhaps it's time to

 Step 2: Review your current insurance cover

 Before you renew your insurance, check if you need a different

-Get at least two more quotes and compare prices
+Step 3: Get at least two more quotes and compare prices

 with that of similar policies.
 Comparison websites can help

 you do this, but bear in mind these websites usually only include